Leslie Charleson: Life and career

 On August 16, 1977, Charleson returned to daytime television with the role of Monica Quartermaine in the ABC soap opera General Hospital.
 Fred Silverman, then president of ABC, asked her to join the series, which at that time was near the bottom of the ratings and near cancellation.
-Charleson replaced Patsy Rahn as Monica, a doctor caught between her husband Jeff Webber and his back-from-the-dead brother, her true love Rick Webber.
-For her long-running performance on the show, she was nominated for a Daytime Emmy Award for Outstanding Lead Actress in a Drama Series four times.
+For her role, Charleson received four Daytime Emmy Award for Outstanding Lead Actress in a Drama Series nominations: in 1980, 1982, 1983 and 1995.
+During her General Hospital years, Charleson starred alongside Deidre Hall and Colleen Zenk in the 1993 made-for-television movie Woman on the Ledge.
+She also guest-starred on sitcoms Dharma & Greg in 2001 and Friends in 2004.
 On August 24, 2010, it was announced that Charleson was being demoted to recurring status.
-Charleson is currently the longest-serving cast member of General Hospital.
+Charleson was the longest-serving cast member of General Hospital.

+Death

+Charleson died in Los Angeles on January 12, 2025, at the age of 79.
+According to Variety, she had experienced "several falls", which caused problems with her mobility, and had been hospitalized from one of them the week before her death.
+Her death certificate, publicly reported in February 2025, concluded that the immediate cause of death was sequelae of blunt head trauma, which was the result of a previous head injury.